Janie Johnson series: Whatever Happened to Janie?

 Janie is forced to leave the home of her adoptive parents and live with her biological family.
 Although all of the Spring family is eager to include her, she desperately misses her adoptive parents, so she is emotionally aloof.
 She also has some trouble adjusting.
-She goes to a new school and lives in very close quarters with her new brothers and sister.
+She goes to a new school and lives in very close quarters with her brothers (Stephen, her older brother who always held himself responsible for losing Jennie; and twins Brendan and Brian, who were babies at the time of Jennie's kidnapping), and sister Jodie who was her older sister when Jennie was kidnapped and resented being compared to her.
 As things start to improve and Janie starts to feel more at home, though, they experience a setback when the FBI shows up.
-Janie ends up returning to her old family.
+Janie ends up returning to her adoptive family.
+But still keeps in contact with her old family.

 The Voice on the Radio

 Reeve Shields is in college, and Janie is very anxious to finish high school so she can go to college with him.
 One day, Reeve gets a spot on the local college radio.
 Embarrassed at having nothing to talk about because he doesn't know a subject, Reeve begins discussing the story of Janie's kidnapping, meeting her new family, and returning to her adoptive parents.
-However, when Janie decides to visit Reeve in Boston (where his college is) with her brother and sister, she hears one of his college broadcasts.
+However, when Janie decides to visit Reeve in Boston (where his college is) with her brother Brian and sister Jodie, she hears one of his college broadcasts.
 That same night, Reeve receives a call in from a woman claiming to be Hannah, but Reeve disconnects her before she can say much else.
 After that call, Reeve receives a call from Brian, asking him to come to the hotel room.
 There, the three confront Reeve, furious at him for selling them out on the radio.
 Janie breaks up with Reeve, refusing to speak to him again.

 The rest of the novel deals with Reeve's efforts to talk to Janie, though she continuously refuses because he sold her out on the air along with her biological and adoptive families.
 When Pammy and Cordell suggest that he forgets about her and focus on getting a career as a professional radio disc jockey, Reeve is forced to return home to seek his parents' advice on what to do.
 When visiting her biological mother in New Jersey, Janie breaks down crying, and tells her everything.
 Mrs. Spring suggests that, though it might be difficult, Janie should forgive Reeve.
 When Reeve visits his family for Thanksgiving break, Janie holds out her hand and asks to talk to Reeve, and he reaches for it.
 Before the end of the novel, it is revealed that Hannah died many years ago in California, though by the fourth novel, it was revealed that this was not true.